MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory.md

  :::image type="content" source="media/how-to-configure/new-ux-configure-19.png" alt-text="Screenshot of enable preview features." lightbox="media/how-to-configure/new-ux-configure-19.png":::

-For additional information on this scenario, see [Govern on-premises application access with groups from the cloud](govern-on-premises-groups.md).
+For more information, see [Govern on-premises application access with groups from the cloud](govern-on-premises-groups.md).

 ## Prerequisites
 The following prerequisites are required to implement this scenario.